Homebrew/legacy-homebrew/share/doc/homebrew/Acceptable-Formulae.md

 # Acceptable Formulae
 Some formulae should not go in [Homebrew/homebrew](https://github.com/Homebrew/homebrew).
-But there are additional [Interesting Taps & Branches](Interesting-Taps-&-Branches.md) and anyone can start his/her own!
+But there are additional [Interesting Taps & Branches](Interesting-Taps-&-Branches.md) and anyone can start their own!

 ### We try hard to avoid dupes in Homebrew/homebrew